LuluDansMaRue/kubernetes-docker-lab/docs/k8s/deployment.md

 In this article we'll talk about how to deploy an application on Kubernetes by taking a look at the list of options that Kubernetes is offering.

-# Type of controller & API Objects use for deploying a Kubernetes app
+# Controllers & API Objects

 ## Controller